Nikitha-Godavarthi/visa-ui-suggestion-system/README.md

-Visa Design System – Natural Language → Component Suggestion Tool
+# 💡 Visa Design System – Natural Language → Component Suggestion Tool

-A web app that allows developers to describe UI components in natural language and receive intelligent suggestions of Visa Design System components along with ready-to-use code snippets.
+This is a web application that lets developers describe UI components in natural language and receive:

+- 🧩 Suggested components from the **Visa Product Design System**
+- 💻 Ready-to-use React code snippets using Visa Nova components

+---

-🛠️ Approach & Technical Choices
+## 🛠️ Approach & Technical Choices

-Frontend: Built with React + TypeScript + Vite, using Visa Nova Design System components for consistent UI and theming.
+- **Frontend**: Vite + React + TypeScript + Visa Nova Design System
-Backend: Lightweight Express.js API with hardcoded rule-based logic for component suggestion and code generation.
-Component Matching: User input is matched using keyword heuristics (e.g., "login", "pagination") to return relevant components and JSX snippets.
-Key Features:
-Query input with keyboard shortcut (Cmd/Ctrl + Enter) Suggestion list with descriptions, props, and “Copy” buttons Auto-generated code preview section with copy functionality Sidebar with recent and sample queries
-Onboarding tour for first-time users
+- **Backend**: Express.js with a lightweight REST API
+- **Component Suggestion Logic**: Rule-based keyword matcher (no AI or ML)
+- **Design**: Fully responsive layout, consistent Nova styling, fixed header, and onboarding tour

+---

-⚙️ Assumptions & Shortcuts
+## ⚙️ Assumptions & Shortcuts

-No real AI or LLM: All suggestions are derived from keyword-based matching rather than semantic parsing.
-Stateless backend: Recent queries are stored in-memory only (resets on server restart).
+- 🔍 **No real AI model** – all logic is manually hardcoded via keyword matching
+- 🧠 **Recent queries are stored in memory only**, not persisted
-Limited component coverage: Only a predefined subset of commonly-used Nova components are included for suggestions.
+- 📦 **Only a subset** of commonly-used Nova components are included
-Design System docs: Assumed all component variants, styles, and behavior align with Visa Nova defaults.
+- 🎨 **Theming and variants** assume default Visa Nova styles

+---

-🚀 What I'd Improve With More Time
+## 🚀 Improvements With More Time

-Implement semantic understanding (e.g., embedding model or LLM integration).
-Add support for component composition previews or live sandbox.
-Save favorites or persist recent queries to localStorage or backend DB.
+- 🤖 Integrate a lightweight NLP/LLM backend for smarter intent understanding
+- 🧱 Add real-time live preview of suggested components
+- 📝 Enable saving snippets to localStorage or a database
-Expand supported component catalog and allow theme customization.
+- 🌐 Expand component database and support theme switching
-Implement full WCAG-compliant accessibility audit.
+- ♿ Conduct full WCAG 2.1 + VGAR accessibility audit

+---

-🤖 AI Usage
+## 🤖 AI Usage

-ChatGPT was used to brainstorm feature ideas, cleanly structure code, and draft rule-based mappings.
-All final logic and code integration was written and adapted manually.
+ChatGPT was used to brainstorm features, refine UI copy, and assist in drafting rule-based logic.
+All application logic and integration were developed and customized manually.

+---

+## 🔗 Deployment

+A live version of the app is deployed at: [https://your-vercel-deploy-link.com](https://your-vercel-deploy-link.com)

+---

+> Made with 💙 using the Visa Nova Design System.